Exam Administration in the Faculty of Law at Queen's University

 If you require accommodations for exams, please ensure you have registered with Student Wellness Services no later than November 15 (Fall) or March 15 (Winter).

-Students who require any of the following assessment accommodations will write their in person exams with the Central Exams Office:
+Students who require assessment accommodations will write their in person exams with the Central Exams Office.
+Students will use Examplify if writing on a computer unless accommodation software is required.

 Exam delivery information will be available in Ventus ahead of the exam date.